GKE Autopilot Cluster: Pay for Pods, Not Nodes

 • Don't reveal information during "inbound" calls.

-• Only share sensitive data during outbound calls or communications that you initiate.
+• Only share sensitive data during communications that you initiate.

 Pipenv and Pipfile: The officially recommended Python packaging tool